Menu

 • Codewars: this martial arts themed site has challenges called ‘kata’, which you must complete to get higher rankings.

-• Free Code Camp: has an established curriculum of approximately 800 hours of coding, and will give you hands on experience by allowing you to work on projects for not-for-profit organisations.
+• Free Code Camp: has an established curriculum of approximately 800 hours of coding, and will give you hands on experience by allowing you to work on projects for not-for-profit organizations.

 Learn to Code With Me also offers an extensive lists of places which offer free coding tutorials.